mthesen/mthesen.github.io/_pages/cv.md

 ======
 * Volunteered as Soccer Coach at Peter Fewing Soccer Camps
 * Trained and oversaw more than 100 children over numerous week long overnight soccer camps
+* Helped organizing numerous virtual charity events via OfflineOkapi and collected more than $5000 for people in need